MicrosoftDocs/azure-devops-docs/docs/test/perform-exploratory-tests.md

    - Feedback experience is available only in Azure DevOps and TFS 2017 or later.<p />

    **[Standalone mode](standalone-mode-exploratory-testing.md)**
    Available to everyone.
-No connection to Azure DevOps or TFS is required.
+No connection to Azure DevOps is required.
 Take notes and screenshots with inline annotations to capture issues.
 Create bugs and export a session report to share findings.

-If you have problems connecting to Azure DevOps or TFS, you may find the topic [TF31002: Unable to connect](../organizations/projects/tf31002-unable-connect-tfs.md) useful.
+If you have problems connecting to Azure DevOps, you may find the topic [TF31002: Unable to connect](../organizations/projects/tf31002-unable-connect-tfs.md) useful.

 ## Related articles